Gowty-Lelouch/Investiage_a_dataset_TMDB/README.md

 ## Results

-All the answers are explained in investiage.ipynb file with necessary documentation
+All the answers are explained in investiage.ipynb file with necessary documentation.
+The same notebook is saved as HTML file and is named 'investiage.html'